IDGercek/gpt2-from-scratch/README.md

 - **Layers**: 12
 - **Attention Heads**: 12
 - **Embedding Dimension**: 768
+These are the default values used for 124M GPT-2, but all of them modifiable.

 ## Acknowledgements
 Special thanks to [Andrej Karpathy](https://karpathy.ai/) for his phenomenal educational content on Large Language Models, which heavily inspired the architecture and training methodologies used in this project.